yjunyeu/tp/docs/team/javentankangle.md

 * **Documentation Updates**:
-  * Updated internal documentation and code comments to reflect changes in the data model and the updated workflows.
+  * Updated documentation and code comments to reflect changes in the data model and the updated workflows.